AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 -->
 - This project > Code > Download ZIP
 - Extract the contents of the .zip file wherever you want
 - That's it!
-Now you can run RunEditor.bat (or run MME_NDS.py, from command line)
+Now you can run RunEditor.bat (or run MME_NDS.py directly, from command line)
 ## Credits
 - Rom extracting/saving: https://ndspy.readthedocs.io/en/latest/
 - GUI(PyQt6): https://www.riverbankcomputing.com/software/pyqt/